bsorrentino/bsorrentino/_posts/2023-03-16-generate_references_table_from_code_comments.md

 In maintaining open source projects the README plays more and more a leading role.
 A well done README attracts developers and makes them more confident of its quality and encourages its usage.

 For this reason I spent time understanding how to improve README content, release after release.
-Obviously, refined README content  is not effortless and relying on a well defined template could help to simplify work.
+Obviously, refining README content  is not effortless and relying on a well defined template could help to simplify work.

 In this article I'd like to share with you how to generate a complete references list to put in your README in an automatic way.